Jane Cowl

-Jane Cowl (December 14, 1883 – June 22, 1950) was an American film and stage actress and playwright "notorious for playing lachrymose parts".
+Jane Cowl (December 14, 1883 – June 22, 1950) was an American film and stage actress and playwright who was, in the words of author Anthony Slide, "notorious for playing lachrymose parts".
 Actress Jane Russell was named in Cowl's honor.

 Biography

 Cowl was born Jane Bailey in Boston, Massachusetts, to Charles Bailey and Grace Avery.
-She attended Erasmus Hall High School in Brooklyn, New York City.
-And she also took some courses at Columbia University.
+She attended Erasmus Hall High School in Brooklyn, New York City, followed by some courses at Columbia University.

 She made her Broadway debut in New York City in Sweet Kitty Bellairs in 1903.
 Her first leading role was Fanny Perry in 1909 in Leo Ditrichstein's Is Matrimony a Failure?, produced by David Belasco, and then she played stock.
 This was followed by The Gamblers (1910), her first great success, and by Within the Law (1912), Common Clay (1915), and other successes (New International Encyclopedia).
 She was known for her interpretation of Shakespearean roles, playing Juliet, Cleopatra, and Viola on Broadway.
 She made Broadway history by playing Juliet over 1000 consecutive performances in 1923; critic George Jean Nathan declared her "not ... the best Juliet that I have seen, but she is by all odds the most charming".
 Cowl's affecting performances led her to be described as having a "voice with a tear."
 Biographer Charles Higham admired Cowl's "marvelous bovine eyes and exquisite genteel catch in the voice ..."